Prof. Samuel Lutta

 Dean, School of Science

-The School consists of the following four Departments: Chemistry and Biochemistry, Physics, Mathematics and Computer Science and Biological Sciences.
+The School consists of four departments: Chemistry and Biochemistry, Mathematics and Computer Science, Biological Sciences and Physics, where it offers diploma, undergraduate and postgraduate studies.

 Department of Mathematics and Computer Science